lsst/daf_butler/doc/lsst.daf.butler/formatters.rst

 ^^^^^^^^^^^^^^^^^^^^

 Just as for components of a composite, if a storage class defines read-only components, it must also specify an assembler to support the calculation of that derived component.
-This should be implemented in the `~lsst.daf.butler.CompositeAssembler.getComponent()` method.
+This should be implemented in the `CompositeAssembler.getComponent()` method.

 Additionally, if the storage class refers to a composite, the datastore can be configured to disassemble the dataset into discrete artifacts.
 Since read-only components are derived and are not persisted themselves the datastore needs to be told which component should be used to calculate this derived quantity.
-To enable this the assembler must implement `~lsst.daf.butler.CompositeAssembler.selectResponsibleComponent()`.
+To enable this the assembler must implement `CompositeAssembler.selectResponsibleComponent()`.
 This method is given the name of the read-only component and a list of all available persisted components and must return one and only one relevant component.
 The datastore will then make a component request to the formatter associated with that component.

 .. note::

-  All assemblers must support read/write components and read components in the `~lsst.daf.butler.CompositeAssembler.getComponent()` implementation method.
+  All assemblers must support read/write components and read components in the `CompositeAssembler.getComponent()` implementation method.
   As a corollary, all storage classes using components must define an assembler.

 Read Parameters
 ^^^^^^^^^^^^^^^

-Read parameters are used to adjust what is returned by the `~lsst.daf.butler.Butler.get()` call but there is a requirement that whatever those read parameters do to modify the `~lsst.daf.butler.Butler.get()` the Python type returned must match the type associated with the `~lsst.daf.butler.Butler.StorageClass` associated with the `~lsst.daf.butler.Butler.DatasetType`.
+Read parameters are used to adjust what is returned by the `Butler.get()` call but there is a requirement that whatever those read parameters do to modify the `Butler.get()` the Python type returned must match the type associated with the `Butler.StorageClass` associated with the `Butler.DatasetType`.
 For example this means that a read parameter that subsets an image is valid because the type returned would still be an image.

-If read parameters are defined then a `~lsst.daf.butler.CompositeAssembler.handleParameters()` method must be defined that understands how to apply these parameters to the Python object and should return a modified copy.
+If read parameters are defined then a `CompositeAssembler.handleParameters()` method must be defined that understands how to apply these parameters to the Python object and should return a modified copy.
-This method must be written even if a `~lsst.daf.butler.Formatter` is to be used.
+This method must be written even if a `Formatter` is to be used.
 There are two reasons for this, firstly, there is no guarantee that a particular formatter implementation will understand the parameter (and no requirement for that to be the case), and secondly there is no guarantee that a formatter will be involved in retrieval of the dataset.
 In-memory datastores never involve a file artifact so whilst composite disassembly is never an issue, an assembler must at least provide the parameter handler to allow the user to configure such a datastore.

 For read-only components parameters are handled by the composite component prior to deriving the read-only component.
-The assembler `~lsst.daf.butler.CompositeAssembler.handleParameters()` method will only be called in this situation if no formatter is used (such as with an in-memory datastore).
+The assembler `CompositeAssembler.handleParameters()` method will only be called in this situation if no formatter is used (such as with an in-memory datastore).

 Formatters
 ==========

 Formatters are responsible for serializing a Python type to a storage system and for reconstructing the Python type from the serialized form.
-A formatter has to implement at minimum a `~lsst.daf.butler.Formatter.read()` method and a `~lsst.daf.butler.Formatter.write()` method.
+A formatter has to implement at minimum a `Formatter.read()` method and a `Formatter.write()` method.
 The ``write()`` method takes a Python object and serializes it somewhere and the ``read()`` method is optionally given a component name and returns the matching Python object.
-Details of where the artifact may be located within the datastore are passed to the constructor by the datastore as a `~lsst.daf.butler.FileDescriptor` instance.
+Details of where the artifact may be located within the datastore are passed to the constructor by the datastore as a `FileDescriptor` instance.

 .. warning::

   The formatter system has only been used to write datasets to files or to bytes that would be written to a file.
   The interface may evolve as other types of datastore become available and make use of the formatter system.

-When ingesting files from external sources formatters are associated with each incoming file but these formatters are only required to support a `~lsst.daf.butler.Formatter.read()` method.
+When ingesting files from external sources formatters are associated with each incoming file but these formatters are only required to support a `Formatter.read()` method.
 They must though declare all the file extensions that they can support.
 This allows the datastore to ensure that the image being ingested has not obviously been associated with a formatter that does not recognize it.

-In the current implementation that is focussed entirely on external files in datastores, the location of the serialized data is available to the formatter using the `~lsst.daf.butler.Formatter.fileDescriptor` property.
+In the current implementation that is focussed entirely on external files in datastores, the location of the serialized data is available to the formatter using the `Formatter.fileDescriptor` property.
-This `~lsst.daf.butler.FileDescriptor` property makes the file location available as a `~lsst.daf.butler.Location` and also gives access to read parameters supplied by the caller and also defines the `~lsst.daf.butler.StorageClass` of the dataset being written.
+This `FileDescriptor` property makes the file location available as a `Location` and also gives access to read parameters supplied by the caller and also defines the `StorageClass` of the dataset being written.
-On read the the storage class used to read the file can be different from the storage class expected to be returned by `~lsst.daf.butler.Datastore`.
+On read the the storage class used to read the file can be different from the storage class expected to be returned by `Datastore`.
 This happens if a composite was written but a component from that composite is being read.

 File Extensions
 ^^^^^^^^^^^^^^^

 Each formatter that reads or writes a file must declare the file extensions that it supports.
-For a formatter that supports a single extension this is most easily achieved by setting the class property `~lsst.daf.butler.Formatter.extension` to that extension.
+For a formatter that supports a single extension this is most easily achieved by setting the class property `Formatter.extension` to that extension.
 In some scenarios a formatter might support multiple formats that are controlled by write parameters.
-In this case the formatter should assign a frozen set to the `~lsst.daf.butler.Formatter.supportedExtensions` class property.
+In this case the formatter should assign a frozen set to the `Formatter.supportedExtensions` class property.
 It is then required that the class implement an instance property for ``extension`` that returns the extension that will be used by this formatter for writing the current dataset.

 File vs Bytes
 ^^^^^^^^^^^^^

 Some datastores can stream bytes from remote storage systems and do not require that a local file is created before the Python object can be created.
-To support this use case an implementer can implement `~lsst.daf.butler.Formatter.fromBytes()` for reading in from a datastore and `~lsst.daf.butler.Formatter.toBytes()` for serializing to a datastore.
+To support this use case an implementer can implement `Formatter.fromBytes()` for reading in from a datastore and `Formatter.toBytes()` for serializing to a datastore.
-If a formatter raises `NotImplementedError` when these byte-like methods are called the datastore will default to using the `~lsst.daf.butler.Formatter.read()` and `~lsst.daf.butler.Formatter.write()` methods making use of local temporary files.
+If a formatter raises `NotImplementedError` when these byte-like methods are called the datastore will default to using the `Formatter.read()` and `Formatter.write()` methods making use of local temporary files.

 .. warning::